CBDT Due Date for Tax Audit & ITR Filing -FY 2025-26

 Table of Contents

-Official Press Release issue by V. Rajitha, Commissioner of Income Tax (Media & Technical Policy) & Official Spokesperson, from the Government of India, Ministry of Finance, Department of Revenue, Central Board of Direct Taxes (CBDT) dated 29th October 2025.
-Here are the key points related to CBDT Extends Due Dates for Audit & ITR Filing (AY 2025-26)
+Official Press Release issued by V. Rajitha, Commissioner of Income Tax (Media & Technical Policy) & Official Spokesperson, from the Government of India, Ministry of Finance, Department of Revenue, Central Board of Direct Taxes (CBDT), dated 31st October 2025.
+Here are the key points related to CBDT extending due dates for Audit & ITR Filing (FY 2025-26)

-- CBDT extends the due date for furnishing Return of Income for Assessment Year 2025-26 under the Income-tax Act, 1961.
+- CBDT extends the due date for furnishing the Return of Income for Assessment Year 2025-26 under the Income Tax Act, 1961.

 In summary, the Central Board of Direct Taxes has officially extended key due dates under the Income-tax Act, 1961: